-- 31) In the Item Label section enter ACT, and in the Value section enter Australian Capital Territory. - 32) Click the + button to add another item.
+- 35) Click in the Item Label section and enter ACT, and in the Value section enter Australian Capital Territory. - 36) Click the + button to add another item.
 Add additional items as shown on the next page.
 You can use the buttons to change their order if you need to.